tihyyti/band-gear-exchange/README.md

 Next steps with bgef-service: most feasible use-cases will be defined and prototyped.
 The allready coded Flask-components will be tested soon and db solution will be tested thoroughly with CRUD and Fetch functions.
-Based on the experiences the bgef-service use-cases and related UI is designed for prototyping.
+Based on the experiences the bgef-service use-cases and related UI will be designed for prototyping.

-Documentation: documents will be updated soon: entity-diagram, db-schema, use-cases and UI, instructions
+Documentation: documents will be updated soon: entity-diagram, db-schema, use-cases and UI, instructions.
 Testing: Test-log will be maintained, test data-set will be improved according to selected use-cases
 Configuration: config-files will be maintained and test-cycles speeded up (CI)